Ice-cream. We all know it’s not that good for us. But how good is it for the rest of the world?

 As with most foodstuffs, there’s a whole complex of issues surrounding the production of this tempting summer treat.
 We take a quick look at a few of them.

-The available alternatives go beyond soya ‘iced desserts’ – there are now options made with cashews, coconuts, almonds, oats and hemp.
+The available alternatives to dairy ice-cream go beyond soya ‘iced desserts’ – there are now options made with cashews, coconuts, almonds, oats and hemp.
 You may also be concerned about what you’re indirectly funding when you buy dairy-free.
 Vegans have been avoiding old standby Swedish Glace since 2011, when it was bought by Unilever, which not only sells uncertified dairy, but is also known to use animal testing.

 The US Food Standards Agency suggests ‘almost all’ soya and ‘much of’ the maize produced in the Americas (the biggest suppliers) is now genetically modified.
 The EU animal feed industry currently imports around 70% of its soya, maize and rapeseed so there’s a growing chance of GMOs finding their way into uncertified dairy food chains as well as some soya desserts.
 Again, the trick is to choose organic.